stichtingorganism/classygroup/README.md

 class group — can be chosen without the need for a trusted setup, which is a major advantage for using class groups in applications requiring groups of unknown order.

-## The Setup for Accumulators

-1. Pick Common Reference String (CRS).
-2. Create a discriminant from CRS which is a negative prime number at chosen length (in bits).
-3.